 The group takes calculated risks for the purpose of increasing revenue.
 The biggest business risks relate to the entry of Merko Ehitus to new markets and segments, the management of existing inventories and investments and the execution of awarded construction contracts.
 One of the peculiarities of construction activities is the fact that the execution of the contracts concluded is a long-term process, making the sector inert to changes in the economic environment.
 Due to this, both positive and negative changes in the economic environment reach the construction industry with a lag of approximately 12-18 months.

 Operating in several different markets requires orientation in the environments of various countries.
-The main areas of attention are the different cyclicality attributes of different economies and legal, cultural and political differences.
-The main objective of Merko Ehitus is to expand into new segments in existing markets.
+The main areas of attention are the cyclicality attributes of different economies and legal, cultural and political differences.
+The objective of Merko Ehitus is to grow in existing markets.
 When entering new markets, the company thoroughly studies local customs and peculiarities before making final investment decisions and makes sure that the environment is sufficiently stable and a competent team is assembled.